Herman Husband Homesite

 In his conclusion, he explains why correcting the record, as he saw it, was important.
 He writes, “The first slavery that men are generally brought under, is the slavery of the mind; for while the mind acts freely, and is kept clear of the chains of ignorance and prejudice, it would be very difficult to enslave them—It therefore requires the aid of false Teachers to reduce mankind before a state can deprive them of their civil liberties and privileges.”
 He closes with an attack on a range of such people for helping suppress liberty.

-In 1768 Husband was jailed in Hillsborough as a suspected leader of the Regulators.
-A large group of them marched to town and forced his release.
-The next year, he was elected to the colonial legislature, and it seems right that he was named to a committee overseeing public finances.
+Husband had been elected to the colonial legislature, and it seems right that he was named to a committee overseeing public finances.
 He read to the assembly a petition calling for an accounting of public funds from Orange County, the arrest of county officers extorting fees, and impartial juries.
-The 174 petitioners said juries were assigned by, and sometimes included, the people they accused of extortion![a]
+The 174 petitioners said juries were assigned by, and sometimes included, the people they accused of extortion![e]

 Photo of a grass-covered field with trees behind it and farm buildings beyond them on the horizon